Maybe you are wondering, “Who is Dr. Deming, and why should people in leadership in positions listen to him?”

 What people in leadership positions hate to hear

-Put differently, systems (or management) are responsible for 94% of companies’ troubles, shortfall and failure.
+Put differently, systems (or management) are responsible for 94% of companies’ troubles, shortfalls, and failure.
 What does that mean for folks in leadership positions?
 Everything…

 Making employees take all the training in the world (time management, diversity, harassment, compliance, ethics…) is a waste of time and money unless folks in leadership positions create systems that produce and promote desirable results and behaviors.